alifsemi/sdk-alif/doc/sdk/connectivity/bluetooth/sample_audiosink.rst

 **NOTE** All the other members of the configuration structure are assumed to be be the same as with the basic profile config.

+You don't need to set GAPM callbacks when acting as a *observer*, except the error callbacks.

 ****************
 Audio Sink setup
 ****************

-Steps to take to be able to listen a broadcast broadcast
+Steps to take to be able to listen a broadcast

 1. Set scan configuration
 2. Set audio sink configuration